 This is a very long winded way of explaining the meaning behind my blog names (note the plural: I’m going to include the Stop Being So Poor blog here, too).

-Actually, this blog – Menopause, Marriage and Motherhood – is quite obvious.
+blog – Menopause, Marriage and Motherhood – is quite obvious.
 It’s just descriptive of the point that I’m at in life, which is pretty damn boring as an explanation and gets this whole article over and done with in a single sentence.

 But I’m going to let you in on a little secret here: if you look at the web address of this blog, it’s actually called the Alpha Female Blog.
 Again, for obvious reasons: I’m the Alpha Female of our little clan.